nodejscn/node-api-cn/esm/self_referencing_a_package_using_its_name.md

 Self-referencing is available only if `package.json` has `exports`, and will allow importing only what that `exports` (in the `package.json`) allows.
-So the code below, given the package above, will generate a runtime error:
+So the code below, given the previous package, will generate a runtime error:

 ```js
 // ./another-module.mjs